JonesKwameOsei/Terraform-Docker-Nginx/README.md

-# Provisioning an Nginx server with Terraform
+# Provisioning an Nginx server with Terraform Using Docker
 ## Overview of Project
 This exercise is to utilise **terraform** to provision an **nginx server**.
 Nginx server can be provisioned on Mac, Windows, or Linux.
 For this exercise, we will provision the nginx server on Windows. <p>
 ### Pre-requisite